-On opening, there is the opportunity to create artwork using pictures, stamps and other special effects as well as send plain text messages.
-The creativity involved is by open ended and of course the child’s choice, whether it be photos or drawing or a simple or elaborate design, there is no shortage of fun!
+On opening, there is the opportunity to create artwork using pictures, stamps, and other special effects as well as send plain text messages.
+The creativity involved is by open ended and of course, the child's choice, whether it be photos or drawing or a simple or elaborate design, there is no shortage of fun!
 They can then send their messages or images off to their designated peeps.
-The icons for e-mailing are classic and display a little envelope moving across the screen to its intended recipient.
-Thus, it insures to a child that it went to its intended designation through a visual cue.
+The icons for emailing are classic and display a little envelope moving across the screen to its intended recipient.
+Thus, it ensures to a child that it went to its intended designation through a visual cue.

 There is so much promise to this app in leading the way to communicating with others from a very early age.
 Who doesn’t love personal mail?
 The possible connections between generations as well as the validation of being acknowledged are inherent in the messages sent back and forth.
 Communication between teachers and students open up learning opportunities on a much more direct and personal level.
 It is also a good way for teachers to communicate assignments, projects, and deadlines for turning in work.
 Why not make up a story ala Mad Lib style, and see what silliness you may get, and introduce the joy of collaboration between students.
 Or better yet, you might have the next best seller floating through your round robin of emails with each child copying and adding their input.